romanbsd/received/README.md

 ReceiveD
 ========

+***
+I don't use it anymore, but when it was used, it was used in production.
+I consider it stable, rather than obsolete.
+***

 ReceiveD is yet another way for receiving mail with Rails.
 Why have yet another subsystem (like IMAP), when you can deliver the mail directly to your data store?